Arinerron/writeups/hitcon-2020/revenge-of-pwn/README.md

 ## Explanation

-So basically I think we were supposed to abuse pwntools `asm` function, but I'm pretty lazy.
+So basically I think we were supposed to abuse pwntools `asm` function, but I'm pretty lazy

 Since we basiclaly have a shell by sending `len(cmd) + "\n" + cmd` to the socket (it executes with `bash` instead of as an ELF), I explored a little first: